cob16/slack-profile-sync/README.md

 What if that same status was set in your other slack workspaces too! :boom:

 ## Scope
 This is the current scope.
-In the future we may look to expand what is synced and to where
+In the future, we may look to expand what is synced and to where

 # Testing